-It can be difficult to recover compensation in a case involving a government-owned bus.
+It can be difficult to recover compensation in a government-owned bus case.
 Texas law gives government-owned bus lines a lot of protection from being sued, even if an accident is entirely the fault of a driver with a government bus line.
 It can also be difficult to recover compensation from private companies since these companies are protected by insurance companies and attorneys.

 Additionally, Texas has caps on the damage amounts in cases involving government-owned buses.
-These caps are $250,000 per victim and $500,000 per incident or $100,000 per victim and $300,000 per incident depending upon what governmental entity owns the bus.
-Due to these restrictions, you may have difficulty recovering all your due damages and their full amounts.
+These caps are $250,000 per victim and $500,000 per incident or $100,000 per victim and $300,000 per incident, depending upon what governmental entity owns the bus.
+Due to these restrictions, you may have difficulty recovering all your due damages in their full amounts.